Cool school. Hot classes. More choices.

 Whether you are a current GVSU student, a guest from another school, a West Michigander or living far from campus, GVSUmmer makes it easy for you to take spring/summer classes and meet your academic needs without sacrificing your social or work life.

-A Summer Destination
+A Beautiful Summer Destination

 West Michigan is well known as a summer destination for tourists and it's an even better place to live and study during its most glorious season.
-Downtown Grand Rapids is bustling with festivals, live entertainment, an beautiful riverfront, and plenty of restaurants, food trucks, and other social opportunities.
-And the sandy beaches and lively resort towns of Lake Michigan are only 30 minutes away, giving you the perfect place to catch some rays and catch up on studying at the same time.
+Downtown Grand Rapids is bustling with festivals, live entertainment, a beautiful riverfront, and plenty of restaurants, food trucks, and other social opportunities.
+The sandy beaches and lively resort towns of Lake Michigan are only 30 minutes away, giving you the perfect place to catch some rays and catch up on studying at the same time.
 Whatever you're looking for this summer, Grand Valley is in the middle of it all.

 To apply for On-Campus Housing, go to your myHousing Overview via myBanner and select “Apply”!